TinAndrasec/MP-Advanced-Module-WS2026/README.md

  | foragers | return-home    | Boolean               | Indicates whether a forager starts returning to its camp (home), ending the foraging process. |
  | foragers | migrate-now    | Boolean               | Indicates whether the camp to which a forager belongs will begin its migration process.      |

+ The simulation landscape is represented by the NetLogo world, with maximum x coordinate of the patches being 50, and maximum y coordinate set at 40.
+The world wraps both horizontally and vertically.

+## Procedures

+The model contains the following procedures:

   Procedures            | Observer     |
  |-----------------------|--------------|